Housing Selection & Waitlist Frequently Asked Questions

 What is the Housing Waitlist?

-The College anticipates a number of returning students may not select their preferred housing option or will not be able to select a room during General Selection.
+A number of returning students may not select their preferred housing option or will not be able to select a room during General Selection.
 If students find themselves in this position, they will have the opportunity to add their name(s) to the Housing Waitlist.

 How do I get added the Housing Waitlist?